asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

     For processing a job
     ```
-    docker exec -i crawler-manager /bin/bash -c "export JOB_ID=123 && python app.py" # app.py or the script that should process the job
+    docker exec -i crawler-manager /bin/bash -c "export JOB_ID=123 && python app.py"
     ```
-    Note: anytime you need to process a different job id, change the value in the `export` command
+    Note: Change the value in the `export` command, for the JOB_ID you want to process

 3. For running the crawler, is like the manager

-    First the image must be built.
+    Build the image:
     ```
     docker build -t crawler -f crawler/DockerFile crawler/
     ```